 Playstyle: Tactical / Waiting

-How it works: You do not attack directly.
-You toss a device that arms itself after a second.
-When a monster walks over it, it explodes.
+How it works: You don’t attack directly.
+Toss a device that arms itself after a second.
+When a monster walks over it — boom.
 If the monster moves too fast, the trap misses completely.

 Advice: Throw traps ahead of the enemy, not at them.
-You have to predict where they will walk.
+You have to predict their path.

 - + safe playstyle from a distance